9 Signs You Might Have HPV, Because The Symptoms Can Be Subtle

 7. You Feel Itchy Down Below

-If you have HPV, you might experience a scratchy or itchy feeling in your vaginal area, urologist Dr. David Shusterman, MD tells me.
+If you have HPV, you might experience a scratchy or itchy feeling in your vulvar area, urologist Dr. David Shusterman, MD, tells Bustle.
 While warts are the most common — and often the only — sign to look out for, itchiness may be a tipoff, too.

 8. You Have An Abnormal Pap Smear

-As I mentioned above, HPV is often asymptomatic, so you might not even know you have it until you get a pap smear.
-(You get pap smears, right?)
-As David Kmak, M.D., OBGYN, a physician at Detroit Medical Center Hutzel Women's Hospital tells me, this test is often the only way to know that the virus has affected your cells.
-If that's the case, remember not to panic.
-There are plenty of treatments and options available.
+As David Kmak, MD.D, OB/GYN, and physician at Detroit Medical Center Hutzel Women's Hospital, tells Bustle, this test is often the only way to know that the virus has affected your cells.
+And if that does end up being the case, remember not to panic.
+There are plenty of treatments and options available, and early detection is a good thing.

 9. You Have No Symptoms At All

 Once again, HPV doesn't always lead to noticeable symptoms.
-"Like chlamydia and gonorrhea, oftentimes HPV doesn’t show any symptoms until it’s progressed to pre-cancer or cancer," says Dr. Michael Randell, an Atlanta-based OBGYN, in an email to Bustle.
+"Like chlamydia and gonorrhea, oftentimes HPV doesn’t show any symptoms until it’s progressed to pre-cancer or cancer," Dr. Michael Randell, an Atlanta-based OB/GYN, tells Bustle.
 But do keep an eye out for genital warts, ulcers, and be sure to make annual appointments with your gynecologist.

-While most people catch this virus at some point in their lives and live to tell the tale, it is possible to protect yourself and prevent it altogether.
-As Hodder tells me, using barrier methods that prevent bodily fluid transfer and skin-to-skin contact is the best way to keep yourself safe.
+While most people will have this virus at some point in their lives, it is possible to protect yourself going forward, and make it less likely you'll catch another strain.
+As Hodder says, using barrier methods — like condoms — that prevent bodily fluid transfer and skin-to-skin contact, is the best way to keep yourself safe.